linkdotnet/ValidationExtensions/Readme.md

 Now `Title` will always be required.
 But as long as `IsPublished` is false `Content` can be null or empty.

 ## Get Started
+To install either go the [nuget](https://www.nuget.org/packages/LinkDotNet.ValidationExtensions) or execute the following command:
 ```
 dotnet add LinkDotNet.ValidationExtensions
 ```